 There are, however, obvious differences between all these plants, which we’ll talk about below.

 Yes, poison hemlock can be deadly, and it is highly recommended you stay away from it.
 You also shouldn’t feed it to animals.
 You could see the symptoms appear 30 minutes after you ingest it.
 All of the parts of poison hemlock are poisonous.
 More on that here.

 This toxic weed is not native to the United States.
 It is believed to have been brought here from early Europeans to use as an ornamental plant.
 In addition to Europe, poison hemlock also grows naturally throughout Asia.

 Poison Hemlock Facts

-- This toxic plant causes significant economic loss for farmers, ranches, and homesteaders annually – especially in western states where it is more commonly grows.
+- This toxic plant causes significant economic loss for farmers, ranches, and homesteaders annually – especially in western states where it more commonly grows.
 Ingestion of poison hemlock can cause death to the animal, birth defects, abortion, and poor overall production.